The Long Dark – Story Mode – Wintermute Walkthrough (Episode 2) > MGW: Video Game Guides, Cheats, Tips and Tricks

 Well we’ve learned the name of the mysterious Trapper.
 Unfortunately, it seems Will managed to break Jeremiah’s rifle while driving the bear off.
 Thankfully, Will can fix it, but it’s going to be a long trip.

 Once you reach the other side of Forlorn Muskeg, you’ll leave that region and enter the Broken Railroad region.
 At this point, you can check your map and see the Maintenance Yard labeled with an exclamation mark.
-Keep following the railroad until you run into a landslide, which makes things a little more difficult.
+Keep following the railroad until you run into a landslide, which makes things a little more complicated.

-Head to the right and you’ll come across a frozen lake. you want to cross the fallen tree up onto the ledge.
+Head to the right, and you’ll come across a frozen lake.
+You want to cross the fallen tree up onto the ledge.
 You can then follow the path to bypass the landslide.

 Once you’re inside, take some time to explore the area.
 A cutscene will trigger when you enter the area below.

 Now, to the Hunting Lodge!
 Before you leave, make sure to rest and fill up your fatigue bar.
-Once you exit the building, a cutscene will play and Will passes out.
+Once you exit the building, a cutscene will play, and Will passes out.
 When he comes to, things are…strange.

 Meet the aurora wolves!
-As Will notes, they seem to be scared of electrial lights.
+As Will notes, they seem to be scared of electrical lights.
 And luckily for us, the aurora overhead seems to have fixed all the electrical objects.
 Now, you have two options:

 1) Go back into the Maintenance Yard building and sleep until morning.
 The aurora only happens at night, so do this if you don’t want to deal with the aurora wolves.